 - For contracts with direct participation features, an entity insurer may choose not to recognise in CSM but in profit or loss some or all of the changes in the effect of financial risk on the insurer's share of underlying items when the financial risk is mitigated by a derivative, a reinsurance contract held or a non-derivative financial instrument measured at fair value through profit or loss.
 The documentation requirement for this option is analogous to that for hedge accounting in IFRS 9.
-This risk mitigation requirement is to be applied prospectively from the transition date of the standard.
-An entity is allowed to apply the fair value approach to such a group of insurance contracts when meeting the requirements for risk mitigation. - 47 IFRS 4 allows to apply shadow accounting to avoid volatility in OCI and profit or loss when insurers meet the conditions to apply it. - Reinsurance contracts issued and held - 48 IFRS 17 requires entities that issue reinsurance contracts to apply the same recognition and measurement approach as they do for any other insurance contract. - 49 IFRS 17 requires a reinsurance contract held to be accounted for using the same principles, but separately from the related underlying insurance contracts.
-This will require a change to current practices as many insurers measure reinsurance contracts held based on the measurement of the insurance contracts underlying the reinsurance contract. - 50 Consistent with IFRS 4, IFRS 17 does not allow net presentation of underlying contracts and related reinsurance contracts held in either the profit or loss or the statement of financial position.
-This is because an insurer that holds a reinsurance contract does not normally have a right to reduce the amounts it owes to the underlying policyholder by the amounts it expects to receive from the reinsurer. - 51 Reinsurance contracts held and issued cannot be measured under the variable fee approach - Sharing of risks - 52 Some insurance contracts affect the cash flows to policyholders of other contracts by requiring those policyholders to share with existing or future policyholders of other contracts the returns on the same specified pool of underlying items.
+This risk mitigation requirement is to be applied prospectively from the transition date of the Standard.
+An entity is allowed to apply the fair value approach to such a group of insurance contracts when meeting the requirements for risk mitigation. - 47 IFRS 4 allows to apply shadow accounting to avoid volatility in OCI and profit or loss when insurers meet the conditions to apply it.

+Reinsurance contracts issued and held

+- 48 IFRS 17 requires entities that issue reinsurance contracts to apply the same recognition and measurement approach as they do for any other insurance contract. - 49 IFRS 17 requires a reinsurance contract held to be accounted for using the same principles, but separately from the related underlying insurance contracts.
+This will require a change to current practices as many insurers measure reinsurance contracts held based on the measurement of the insurance contracts underlying the reinsurance contract. - Consistent with IFRS 4, IFRS 17 does not allow net presentation of underlying contracts and related reinsurance contracts held in either the profit or loss or the statement of financial position.
+This is because an insurer that holds a reinsurance contract does not normally have a right to reduce the amounts it owes to the underlying policyholder by the amounts it expects to receive from the reinsurer. - Reinsurance contracts held and issued cannot be measured under the variable fee approach.

+Sharing of risks

+- Some insurance contracts affect the cash flows to policyholders of other contracts by requiring those policyholders to share with existing or future policyholders of other contracts the returns on the same specified pool of underlying items.
 Therefore, one of the policyholder groups may bear a reduction in their share of the returns because of payments to other policyholder groups.
-IFRS 17 requires the measurement of the cash flows of each group to reflect the extent to which it is affected. - IFRS 17 mandates the accounting of insurance contracts at a level of aggregation that is greater than the single contract.
-This is to reflect the pooling of risks that is the economic foundation of issuing insurance contracts.
-In addition, IFRS 17 specifies that the presence of sharing of risks among policyholders must be reflected in the measurement of the fulfilment cash flows.
-This is similar to certain common practices for the calculation of insurance liabilities grandfathered under IFRS 4 (but usually at a higher level of aggregation than permitted under IFRS 17). - Presentation and disclosure - Presentation in the statement of financial position - Insurance contracts are presented in the statement of financial position, on portfolio level, as insurance contract liabilities or as insurance contract assets.
+IFRS 17 requires the measurement of the cash flows of each group to reflect the extent to which it is affected. - 53 IFRS 17 mandates the accounting of insurance contracts at a level of aggregation that is greater than the single contract, i.e. the unit of account is a group of contracts.
+This is to reflect that contracts are subject to similar risks and are managed together;

+in addition, grouping is based on level of profitability and year of issuance.
+An entity may estimate the future cash flows at a higher level of aggregation than the group of contracts and then allocate the resulting fulfilment cash flows to individual groups of contracts.
+The sharing of risks among policyholders must be reflected in the measurement of the fulfilment cash flows.

+Presentation and disclosure

+Presentation in the statement of financial position

+Insurance contracts are presented in the statement of financial position, on portfolio level, as insurance contract liabilities or as insurance contract assets.